How to Guide: Helping you get the right size Diamond Bottlenecks slide

 Anything over a 60/65mm length will cover most fretboards, so that's a nice reference point for you.
 Longer is just down to personal tastes and how the slide feels to use.
 The longer the slide, usually the heavier it will be too, as there is more Lead Crystal there!

 This measurement, although doesn't affect how the slide fits, will affect how it sounds.
 The reason why lead crystal slides sound as great as they do, is their weight.
-In comparison to very lightweight pyrex, lead crystal carries a lovely density to the glass which creates the tone we love.
+In comparison to very lightweight pyrex, lead crystal carries a lovely density to the glass which creates the tone we love, particularly with resonator slide playing for example.
 So a thicker sidewall, will increase that wonderful thick tone, and the thinner the side wall, will mean it's a little lighter in weight increasing it's agility on your finger.
 So it's definitely worth considering for your slide playing style.
 If you like to be lightening quick over the strings, then perhaps look for a thinner sidewall, as it'll be lighter in weight making it more agile.
 If it's slow and steady for you, then a thicker more toneful sidewall may be best suited.
 Here's how we measure the sidewall thickness:

 Dome or Open?